Modernizing Delaware's School Funding System

 Introduction

-• Delaware is at a historical crossroads.
+- Delaware is at a historical crossroads.
 Right now, state leaders have the opportunity to strike down decades of systemic inequity by revamping Delaware's school funding system.
 In 2020, following a highly publicized lawsuit that claimed the current system is unconstitutional, a settlement was reached between Delaware and civil rights groups Delawareans for Educational Opportunity and the NAACP of Delaware.
-Read more about the settlement here.
+Read more about the Delaware Education Funding Lawsuit Settlement.

 Why We Need to Change How We Fund Our Schools